F4isalSH/ambitioner/README.md

 # Track your finances with this simple and easy to use web app, Ambitioner!

-## Using React.js, ChakraUI, and Firebase.
+## Using React, Typescript ,ChakraUI, and Firebase.

 ## Demo